-In 2012 the Rwanda Orphans Project celebrated twenty years of support to the orphans of Rwanda.
-Hundreds have been helped, following the death of their parents, to develop through childhood and to be prepared for independence as they reach adult years.
+In 2019 the Rwanda Orphans Project celebrated over twenty five years of support to the orphans of Rwanda.
+Over 1000 have been helped, following the death of their parents, to develop through childhood and to be prepared for independence as they reach adult years.
 The Project has never taken over the care of the child but rather supports the extended family to care for their own children.

 The Rwanda Orphans Project has helped children from over 260 families